Brooklyn College: 1970s

 In late April 1970, students demanding more open admissions and racial diversity staged a sit-in at President Kneller's office, holding him and five deans there for several hours.
 The next week, in early May 1970, students seized the president's office and other buildings during a student strike upon the Kent State shootings and the Cambodian Campaign.
 President Kneller terminated classes, but kept campus buildings open for students and faculty, obtaining a court order against students occupying buildings.

 In October 1974, 200 Hispanic students took over the registrar's office to protest President Kneller's appointment of a chair of the Puerto Rican Studies Department different from that of the person selected by a faculty search committee.
+Frank Bonilla, head of the Center for Puerto Rican Studies at Hunter College, at the time, expressed the center's support for faculty and students at Brooklyn College, to demand the right to self-determination for the BC Department of Puerto Rican Studies.
 Defying a judge's temporary court order to leave the building, the protesters were supported at a rallies outside Boylan Hall by many student groups and the alumni association, but Kneller refused to rescind his controversial appointment.
 Protests flared up again in the spring 1975 semester with another takeover of the registrar's office.
 By January 1976, the college's faculty union voted "no confidence" in Kneller, charging that he "consistently ignored faculty rights" and failed to provide leadership.

 Brooklyn College, along with the rest of CUNY, shut down for two weeks in May and June 1976 as the university was unable to pay its bills.
 Amid New York City's financial crisis, near bankruptcy, Brooklyn College's campus in downtown Brooklyn closed, leaving the Midwood campus as the Brooklyn College's only campus.
 In the fall of 1976, with some 30,000 undergraduates enrolled, the college charged tuition for the first time.

 In January 1978, the college's Faculty Council approved a vote of "no confidence" in President Kneller on Wednesday and recommended to the Board of Higher Education that he be replaced.

 Brooklyn College's sixth president was Robert Hess, who served from 1979 to 1992.
 Hess initiated major changes in the college curriculum, mandating a standard core for all students.
 Implementation of the new curriculum was aided by a large grant from the National Endowment for the Humanities.
 By 1984, in a national report's otherwise gloomy assessment of humanities education, Brooklyn College was singled out as "a bright spot" among American universities for stressing the study of the humanities.